Dallinger/Dallinger/docs/source/recruitment.rst

 value for ``experiment.quorum`` is zero (no waiting room).

-``experiment.initial_recruitment_size`` is the number of participants required at experiment start.
-This is used at experiment launch to start the recruitment process.
+``experiment.initial_recruitment_size`` is the number of participants required at the beginning of the experiment.
+This is used during the experiment's launch phase to start the recruitment process.

 ::